 For more information about the Newhouse Center, please read the Director's Letter.

-The Susan and Donald Newhouse Center for the Humanities is a member of the Consortium of Humanities Centers and Institutes (CHCI).
+The Suzy Newhouse Center for the Humanities is a member of the Consortium of Humanities Centers and Institutes (CHCI).